Therapeutic touch: Origin and foundations

 Dora Kunz, a theosophy promoter and one-time president (1975–1987) of the Theosophical Society in America, and Dolores Krieger, now Professor Emerita of Nursing Science, New York University, developed therapeutic touch in the 1970s.
 According to Krieger, therapeutic touch has roots in ancient healing practices, such as the laying on of hands, although it has no connection with religion or with faith healing.
 Krieger states that, "in the final analysis, it is the healee (client) who heals himself.
-The healer or therapist, in this view, acts as a human energy support system until the healee's own immunological system is robust enough to take over".
+The healer or therapist, in this view, acts as a human energy support system until the healee's own immunological system is robust enough to take over."

 Justification for TT has been sought in two fields: Martha E. Rogers' contemporal "Science of Unitary Human Beings", and quantum mechanics, in particular Fritjof Capra's mystical interpretation of the latter.
-A 2002 review found that neither justification was tenable: Rogers' theories were found to be inconsistent with the tenets of TT, while the overlap in terminology between the two could be ascribed to a lack of precision in Rogers' works, making them multi-interpretable.
-The quantum physics justification holds that the possibility to heal at a distance is possible due to a "global interconnectivity" of the universe, which is connected by TT adherents to an interpretation of Bell's theorem and the possibility of quantum nonlocality; this interpretation is not supported by experimental evidence.
+A 2002 review found that neither justification was tenable: Rogers's theories were found to be inconsistent with the tenets of TT, while the overlap in terminology between the two could be ascribed to a lack of precision in Rogers's works, making them multi-interpretable.
+The quantum physics justification holds that the possibility to heal at a distance is made possible by a "global interconnectivity" of the universe, which TT adherents ascribe to an interpretation of Bell's theorem and the possibility of quantum nonlocality; this interpretation is not supported by experimental evidence.
 The 2002 study concluded that "the theory TT possesses is deprived of explanatory power" and "evidence that supports the current picture of physical energy should be regarded as evidence against the theory of TT".

-The supposed healing in TT takes place via a discredited physical process called "electron transfer resonance", which physicist Alan Sokal describes as "nonsense".
+The supposed healing in TT takes place through a discredited physical process called "electron transfer resonance", which the physicist Alan Sokal describes as "nonsense."